-1.4.2 Topic 2, Issue 2 - Precaution for Key LTL species is not built into the RBF
+1.3.2.
+Issue 2 - (Key) LTL species in the CA & PSA

-Data-deficient Low Trophic Level (LTL) species can trigger the RBF and the Outcome PI can be assessed using the Consequence Analysis (CA) and the Productivity Susceptibility Analysis (PSA) in Principle 1.
-These species are characterized by high productivity and would thus generally score low risk (i.e. high MSC scores).
-This means species designated as Key LTL could potentially pass the RBF without due consideration of their key role in the ecosystem as outlined in the Default Assessment Tree.
+Data-deficient Low Trophic Level (LTL) species can trigger the RBF and can be assessed using the Consequence Analysis (CA) and the Productivity Susceptibility Analysis (PSA) in Principle 1.
+These species are characterized by high productivity and would thus generally score low risk (high MSC scores).
+This means they could pass the RBF without consideration of their potential key role in the ecosystem as defined in Annex SA.